felangel/bloc/docs/flutterangulargithubsearch.md

 }
 ```

-At this point we have finished implementing `SearchResult` and it's dependencies so next we'll move onto `SearchResultError`.
+At this point we have finished implementing `SearchResult` and its dependencies so next we'll move onto `SearchResultError`.

 #### Search Result Error Model